AceCentre/AACSpeakHelper/README.md

 ### Azure TTS

-- You first need Azure subscription - [Create one for free](https://azure.microsoft.com/free/cognitive-services).
+- You first need an Azure subscription - [Create one for free](https://azure.microsoft.com/free/cognitive-services).
 - [Create a Speech resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) in the Azure portal.
 - Your Speech resource key and region.
 After your Speech resource is deployed, select Go to resource to view and manage keys.
 For more information about Azure AI services resources, see [Get the keys for your resource](https://learn.microsoft.com/en-us/azure/ai-services/multi-service-resource?pivots=azportal#get-the-keys-for-your-resource)